puikinsh/Bootstrap-Admin-Template/README.md

 # Bootstrap-Admin-Template

-Metis is a simple yet powerful free Bootstrap admin dashboard template that you can feel free to use for any app, service, software or anything else.
+Metis is a simple yet powerful free Bootstrap admin dashboard template that you can feel free to use for any app, SaaS, admin dashboard, user dashbboard, web app, service, software or anything else.
 Feel free to share and fork it.

 This template currently is slighly outdated but withing few weeks we are going to make a major overhaul making ot the best free admin template you have seen on Github or elsehwere on the web.